Fiach-Dubh/BITCOIN-YouTube/README.md

 Contributer Invitation Requirements:

 Ideally only strong ethically minded bitcoin only content creators are invited to join.
-This may also include certain strong Bitcoin only personalities.
+This may also include certain strong Bitcoin only personalities and developers who do not have their own platforms.
 The initial round of invitations would be sent out by the administrator, but anyone can request to be acontributer.
 Current contributers can also invite others to join.
 It's generally an open door policy, but does require the contributer to understand the purpose and standards of the Channel, and follow it's ideals.

 Upload Requirements: